 There are numerous whitening treatments available in the market.
 While most skin lightening treatments take many weeks to portray effective results, the laser resurfacing provides faster results and changes to your skin are visible right away.
 Just after laser treatments, your skin appears radiant, softer, and brighter and improves progressively as it takes over three to six months to heal.
 This stands true when it comes to ablative laser treatments where you only need only one to two sittings to get rid of the damaged skin and also improve the appearance of your skin.
 For non-ablative laser treatments, the time taken can be a bit longer as it requires one to five sessions for desired results.

 Among all the skin whitening products that are available in the market, laser resurfacing technology has been proven to be the most effective way to get the radiant and younger looking skin.
-Also, laser treatments work on some skin issues such as fine lines and wrinkles, removing acne scars, repairing damage from the sun, and reduces the appearance of wrinkles and dark spots.
+Also, laser treatments works on some skin issues such as fine lines and wrinkles, removing acne scars, repairing damage from the sun, and reduces the appearance of wrinkles and dark spots.